wso2-attic/ballerina-integrator/README.md

 ### Tracing

-You can monitor ballerina services using inbuilt tracing capabilities of Ballerina.
-We'll use [Jaeger](https://github.com/jaegertracing/jaeger) as the distributed tracing system.
+You can monitor Ballerina services using inbuilt tracing capabilities of Ballerina.
+Let's use [Jaeger](https://github.com/jaegertracing/jaeger) as the distributed tracing system.

-Follow the following steps to use tracing with Ballerina.
+Follow the steps below to use tracing with Ballerina.

-- You can add the following configurations for tracing.
+You can add the following configurations for tracing.
 Note that these configurations are optional if you already have the basic configuration in `ballerina.conf` as described above.

 ```
    [b7a.observability]